-FO interpret this finding using the theory of anticipated regret originally developed by Bell (1982) and Loomes and Sudgen (1982), and first applied to auctions by Engelbrecht-Wiggans (1989).
-This theory introduces one or two additively separable welfare-lowering regret components into the utility function besides the usual concern for material payoff.
-Ex post, a bidder experiences regret if, in light of the available information, a different bid would have made him/ her materially better off.
-In case of losing and receiving loser feedback, this would be a bid in excess of the winning bid but below one's value for the object (if such bid is feasible).
-In case of winning and receiving winner feedback, this would be a lower bid that would still be higher than the second-highest bid.
+FO interpret their finding using the theory of anticipated regret originally developed by Bell (1982) and Loomes and Sudgen (1982), and first applied to auctions by Engelbrecht-Wiggans (1989).
+This theory introduces one or two additively separable welfare-lowering regret components into the utility function, in addition to the usual concern for material payoff.
+Ex post, a bidder experiences regret if, in light of the available information, a different bid would have made him/her materially better off.
+In case a bidder loses and receives loser feedback, this would be a bid in excess of the winning bid, but below the bidder's value for the object (if such a bid is feasible).
+In case a bidder wins and receives winner feedback, this would be a lower bid that would still be higher than the second-highest bid.
 The regret of foregone material payoff (if any) in the former case is called loser regret, whereas in the latter case it is called winner regret.
-Both types of regret are assumed to be (weakly) convex in foregone payoffs.
+Both types of regret are assumed to be increasing in foregone payoffs.
 Because such regret disutilities are anticipated ex ante, a bidder chooses his/her bid so as to optimally trade-off material payoff and regret considerations in expectation.
-For example, to reduce expected loser (winner) regret, a bidder would bid more (less) than in the absence of such regret consideration.
-A bidder may place different weights on the two types of regret, which includes a possibility that only one of the two regret types is present in the utility function.
+For example, to reduce expected loser (winner) regret, a bidder would bid more (less) than in the absence of such consideration of regret.
+A bidder may place different weights on the two types of regret, which includes a possibility that only one of the two regret types is present in the utility function.2